Naval Historical Center #NH 104263.

 command.
 Many considered him a brilliant planner, but some thought he

 sometimes got carried away in his enthusiasm.
-He described himself as
+He clashed with Holland Smith, whom he had

 the ugliest man in the Navy, but was up against